Seire (film): Reception

-Seire won FIPRESCI award at 26th Busan International Film Festival.
+Seire won the FIPRESCI award at the 26th Busan International Film Festival.

 Alain Elliot of Nerdly rated the film 4 stars out of 5, calling it "the perfect showcase of how to blend old tales and folklore in a modern setting and telling real stories that are relevant now".

 Chad Collins of Dread Central rated the film 3.5 stars out of 5, calling it "a haunting, austere ghost story."

 Neil Young of Screen Daily wrote a positive review of the film, stating that it "balances psychological probings and potentially supernatural elements in deliberately disorienting and accomplished fashion."

 Panos Kotzathanasis of HanCinema gave the film a positive review, writing, "The overall minimalism with the occasional splashes of visually impressive moments appears to be a well-fitted approach for the "new generation" of horror films, along with the combination of a number of art-house elements, as the richness in context."

 Sean Parker of Horror Obsessive wrote a positive review of the film.